Steven-Zhang98/learning_note/Note/Binary.md

 	In computers, all pictures, audio, and numbers are stored and manipulated in binary form like 01000101, so it's especially important for us to understand binary.
 ## Decimal vs Binary

-在二进制中的 10 这个数，与十进制中的 10 这个数所表达的含义有哪些不同，有哪些相同？
+How is the number 10 in binary different from and the same as the meaning expressed by the number 10 in decimal?

-首先我们要知道，对于十进制而言，最大的能表示的数字是 9，而当 9 想继续往上递增时，9 就会变成 0，并往前进一位变成 10。而对于二进制来说，最大能表示的数字是 1，而 1 想往上递增时，1 就会变成 0，并往前进一位变成 10. 也就是说，无论哪种进制，一旦超过了该进制所能表达的最大值，那么个位数就会变成 0，十位数就会变成 1，比如在四进制中，3 再加上 1 就会变成 10，八进制中 7 再加上一个数字就会变成 10，十六进制中 f 再加上 1 就会变成 10.
+First of all, we need to know that for decimal, the maximum number that can be expressed is 9, and when 9 wants to go up, 9 becomes 0 and goes one place forward to 10, while for binary, the maximum number that can be expressed is 1, and when 1 wants to go up, 1 becomes 0 and goes one place forward to 10.
+That is to say, no matter what kind of decimal, once the maximum value of the number can be expressed, then the first digit becomes 0 and the tenth digit becomes 1.
+In other words, once the maximum value that can be expressed in any of the alphanumeric systems is exceeded, the first digit becomes 0 and the tenth digit becomes 1.
+For example, in quadrature, 3 plus 1 becomes 10, in octal, 7 plus a digit becomes 10, and in hexadecimal, f plus 1 becomes 10.

-那么我们可以提出一个规则，如果基数 = a
+So we can propose a rule that if base = a
-也就是说，十位上的 1 （10）代表一共有 a 个数。相当于有 $a^1$ 个数。
+That is, a 1 (10) in the tens place means that there are a total of a numbers.
+This is equivalent to $a^1$.

-那么，百位上的 1（100）就代表一共有 a 个个位上的数，相当于有 $a \times a$ ( $a ^ 2$ )个数。
+Then, 1 (100) in the hundreds place represents that there are a total of a digit numbers, which is equivalent to having $a \times a$ ( $a ^ 2$ ) numbers.

-在十进制中，每一位都代表 10 的不同幂次， Let's take a decimal like 422.
+In decimal, each digit represents a different power of 10, Let's take a decimal like 422.

-百位代表着 $10^2$ ,十位代表着 $10^1$ ,个位代表着 10^0 次方，
+The hundreds place represents $10^2$ , the tens place represents $10^1$ , and the ones place represents the 10^0 th power.

 | hundreds    | tens    | ones    |
 | ------- | ------- | ------- |